Biden is firing some top Trump holdovers, but in some cases, his hands may be tied

 The practice of shifting employees from appointee to career status, informally called burrowing, occurs at the end of every presidency — and it is controversial.
 Trump aides and their GOP allies in Congress, for example, threatened at the start of Trump’s term to remove any Obama-era political appointees who had been replanted in the civil service, and dozens were, records show.

 But the just-departed president is on track to exceed the number of Democrats the Obama administration rewarded with permanent roles.
-In his final year, Obama moved 29 political appointees into career jobs.
+In his final year, President Barack Obama moved 29 political appointees into career jobs.
 As of November, Trump had installed almost that many, 26, in the first 10 months of 2020, according to data provided to Congress by the Office of Personnel Management.

 Nine more requests await review by personnel officials.
 More are expected.
 Congress has not received data covering December and the first 20 days of January, when outgoing administrations tend to move quickly to reward appointees who want to stay in government.